jodelajo/jodelajo/README.md

 ### Hi there 👋
 Nice to meet you!

 My name is Joanneke and I'm a frontend developer, employeed by Opencii.
-Focussed on mastering backend skills.
+Focused on mastering backend skills.

 **Languages and Tools:**